How We Elect: Real and Cruel

 “We’re at the dawn of an era where people want authentic stories about authentic people.”

-If you doubt the power of this, let me throw one more former presidential contender into the mix.
+Now, if you doubt the power of this, let me throw one more former presidential contender into the mix.

 Scholar Simon Sinek concludes, “Authenticity is not about being perfect.
 It is about being real.”